THE RIJKSMUSEUM & SUSTAINABILITY

 We welcome suggestions from visitors and external parties at email@example.com.

 We have an extensive environmental policy plan setting out a range of objectives in specific categories.
-Download it here.
+This is available in Dutch and you can find it here.

 What we’ve already achieved